minvws/nl-covid19-notification-app-website/_questions/bg/9-hoe-weet-ik-of-ik-in-een-testregio-woon.md

 layout: content
 index: 9
 set: 3
-title: Hoe weet ik of ik in een testregio woon?
+title: How do I know if I live in a trial region?
-lang: nl
+lang: bg
 categories:
-- nl
+- bg
 - faq
+published: true
 showBreadCrumbs: true
 showContact: true
 ---

-Bekijk <a href="https://www.regioatlas.nl/indelingen/indelingen_indeling/t/ggd_s" target="_blank" rel="noopener noreferrer">hier</a> of je in een gemeente woont van deze testregio’s:
+Click <a href="https://www.regioatlas.nl/indelingen/indelingen_indeling/t/ggd_s" target="_blank" rel="noopener noreferrer">here</a> to find out if you live in one of the trial regions:

 -	GGD Drenthe
 -	GGD Gelderland-Zuid
 -	GGD IJsselland
 -	GGD Noord- en Oost-Gelderland
 -	GGD Twente

-Woon je in een van deze testregio’s?
-Dan kun je anderen via CoronaMelder laten weten dat je corona hebt.
+If you live in one of these trial regions, you can warn other people if you test positive for coronavirus using the CoronaMelder app.